HarshitPnt/CS3423-DSL/docs/specification.md

 ```

 #### Finite-Sets:
 Sets are collections of elements of the same data type.
-XYZ supports two types of sets: Ordered Sets and Unordered Sets.
+YAFSM supports two types of sets: Ordered Sets and Unordered Sets.

 - Ordered Sets are represented by the `o_set` keyword.
 - Unordered Sets are represented by the `u_set` keyword.

 ```c
 o_set<int_8> a;